rkenney525/Just2/README.md

 # TwoDigitsSolver
-Solution tool for the Steam/mobile game Two Digits.
+Solution tool for the Steam/mobile game Two Digits by Cleverweek.